nprabala/Songify/Frontend/README.md

 02/05/19 (lfu2)

--Added draw note functionality in graphics-engine.js, click on screen draws a correpsonding note -Changed canvas so that scaling issues were fixed -Created array/global variable that keeps state of all drawn variables (currently notes so far) -Ability to clear notes that are drawn to the screen
+-Added draw note functionality in graphics-engine.js, click on screen draws a correpsonding note -Changed canvas so that scaling issues were fixed (the canvas is now drawn based on percentages and not pixels) -Created array/global variable that keeps state of all drawn variables (currently notes so far) -Ability to clear notes that are drawn to the screen

 Known issues:
--When canvas is resized, add note functionality does not work.
-Easy fix would be to add function that rescales canvas when window is resized.
--I feel like the lines aren't being drawn to the correct scale.
-Right now everything is pretty blown up -We need to snap the drawn notes to the corresponding location on the staff
+-We need to snap the drawn notes to the corresponding location on the staff -We need to save canvas object locations corresponding a percentage instead of pixels

 01/30/19 (lfu2)